andrew-w-ross/test-react-hooks/README.md

 ## Cleanup

 `test-react-hooks` exports a `cleanUp` function that needs to be called between tests.
-Proxied hooks can safely be shared across multiple tests as long as the `cleanUp` function is called between tests.
+Proxied hooks can safely be shared across multiple tests as long as the `cleanUp` function is called between tests resetting it's state.

 `test-react-hooks` will look for an `afterEach` function on the global scope when imported and register the cleanup function.
 In most cases this will be done for you and if it's not a warning explaining that `cleanUp` needs to be called will be printed.
-If for some reason you want to disable this behavior define a variable on the environment `TEST_REACT_HOOKS_NO_CLEANUP`.
+If for some reason you want to disable this behavior define a variable on the environment `TEST_REACT_HOOKS_NO_CLEANUP` but be warned you'll probably break all your tests.

-## Control Object
+# Control Object

 The second element returned by `createTestProxy` in a control object.
 The control, as the name suggest, allows external control to the proxy hook.
-Why it exists will be made evident below.

-## Async Tests
+## Async

-When writing an async test the issue is to wait for something to happen.
+When writing an async test the issue is to wait for the next update.
 This external control object exposes a method `waitForNextUpdate` that by default returns a promise that resolves when the component to stops updating for `3ms`.
 This should cover most uses cases but if you'll need more control of the wait behavior read on to the advanced async section.